nmbr73/Kernfusion/Wiki/About.md

 ### Git to apply your edits

 Git and GitHub are used not only for versioning, but also in the sense of a collaboration tool.
 The `main`branch will soon be "protected" against direct modifications.
-This means: Even if you just want to edit some text or fix some types you (currently) must use Git and its key functionalities like branches and synchronization with remotes.
+This means: Even if you just want to edit some text or fix some typos you (currently) must use Git and its key functionalities like branches and synchronization with remotes.
 But knowing a little bit of Git is totally worth it in so many situations so you should definitely give it a try ...

 > [!TODO]- Correct and complement the Git description
-> It's meant to be a very(!) short "howto", to quickly lookup the commands, but by no means an introduction to Git.
+> It's meant to be a very(!) short "howto", to allow people not familiar with git to get quickly started to work on this repo, but by no means as a full introduction to Git.
 Still it needs some rework.

 Before working on Kernfusion:
 ```sh